On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

 Then we see that the contribution of the interaction terms to the bound on the approximation error is of order $q^2$.
 On the other hand, if we are considering a growing number of many small interaction terms, much tighter bounds than that given by (iii) can be obtained.
-The results for interaction models corresponding to Theorems \ref{thm:main_OLS_pred_error}, \ref{thm:main_ridge_pred_error} and \ref{thm:main_logistic} now follow.
+The bounds above show in particular that the form of function given by \eqref{eq:int_model} lies in the RKHS of the resemblance kernel and its RKHS norm is upper bounded by $(2-\delta)q \|\mbb\Theta^*\|^2$; further details are given in the appendix Section~\ref{sec:RKHS_interpret}.